momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-python-cheat-sheet.md

 ## Notes of further usage
 It could be adventageous to reuse the CacheClient connection object across multiple API calls depending on how your app works.
 If this is something you want to do, then you should modify the client() function definition to return a CacheClient object like so:

 ```python
 def client() -> CacheClient:
 ```

-The modify the other function definitions to accept a CacheClient object as an argument, but also not instantiate its own object.
+Then, modify the other function definitions to accept a CacheClient object as an argument, but also not instantiate its own object.